Complexity Veiled by Simplicity

 The inspiration for the building of the South Course was born out of a desire to present the guests at Arcadia Bluffs with a golfing experience unlike that of any other golf destination in America.
 To present players with the opportunity to play a golf course that would stand as a testament to the challenges and emotions experienced only at a few select classic private courses from golf’s earliest days.
-Golf is a process; an experience of breaking down challenges to reveal the best solution.
 The objective for the South Course would be to design a golf course by strategically positioning a collection of elements, serene in their appearance, ultimately creating a veil of simplicity over the complexity of the challenges that await.
 It is this aspect of enduring classic design that both confounds and excites golfers, leaving them with an elevated anticipation to return.

-Perhaps more than any other of the early American golf course architects, it is the work of CB Macdonald and Seth Raynor, in both their collaborative efforts and as individual designers, which embody our desired approach.
-CB Macdonald had spent time in Scotland tutoring under Old Tom Morris.
-Macdonald believed that there were a finite number of hole design options existing on courses throughout Great Britain and that the best versions of those holes should be used when building a new course.
-Seth Raynor trained as a civil engineer and was a master at manipulating ground contours and building features that were aesthetic and functional.
-The success of their collaboration was the blending of their perspectives; the sound design principals of holes Macdonald experienced during his time in Great Britain and the unique engineered looking solutions developed by Raynor.
+Perhaps more than any other of the early American golf course architects, it is the work of CB Macdonald and Seth Raynor, which embodies our desired approach.
 The objective for the South Course would be to capture the intricacies of their work, not a copy or replica, but an original new course based on the rudimentary principals applied so successfully by these two men.

 - Director of Agronomy